LeetLLM

 This is 60 lines and it's already a working agent.
 The while True loop is the agent loop.
 The if choice.finish_reason == "tool_calls" branch is where the agent decides to act.
 Everything else is plumbing.

-āš ļø What we just skipped: Error handling, timeouts, cost tracking, loop limits, structured logging, and about 20 other things you need in production.
+āš ļø Common mistake: Error handling, timeouts, cost tracking, loop limits, structured logging, and about 20 other things you need in production.
 We'll add those.
 But first, let's understand the core pattern.

 Adding real tools